github/docs/content/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests.md

 {% endtip %}

-The maximum size for files is 25MB and the maximum size for images is 10MB.
+The maximum size for files is 25MB and the maximum size for images and gifs is 10MB.
 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@3.1" or currentVersion == "github-ae@next" %}
 Videos can be up to 100 MB in size if the repository is owned by a user or organization on a paid GitHub plan, otherwise the maximum size is 10MB.